cea-hpc/clustershell/doc/sphinx/install.rst

 Installation
 ============

-In this part, we address ClusterShell installation information first.
-Then, ClusterShell user tools are documented.
-Indeed, three Python scripts using the ClusterShell library are provided with the distribution:
+In this part, we address ClusterShell software installation information.

-* ``nodeset``: a tool to manage cluster node sets and groups,
-* ``clush``: a powerful parallel command execution tool with output gathering,
-* ``clubak``: a tool to gather and display results from clush/pdsh-like output (and more).
+ClusterShell is distributed in several packages.
+On RedHat-like OS, we recommend to use the RPM  package (.rpm) distribution.

+As a system software for cluster, ClusterShell is primarily made for system-wide installation.
+However, changes have been made so that's it is now easy to install it without root access (see :ref:`install-pip-user`).

 Requirements